openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_compute_node.rst

 Deploying Ceph with HCI
 #######################
-When deploying Ceph while using the ``DistributedComputeHCI`` and ``DistributedComputeHCIScaleUp`` roles, the following environment file should be used to enable Ceph::
+When deploying Ceph while using the ``DistributedComputeHCI`` and ``DistributedComputeHCIScaleOut`` roles, the following environment file should be used to enable Ceph::

       environments/ceph-ansible/ceph-ansible.yaml